michaeldayreads/reference/curl.md

 ## Multiple URLs

 cURL accepts multiple urls per invocation.
-If you use these feature, you can separate options for the URL using the `--next` option to specify a boundary:
+If you use this feature, you can separate options for the URL using the `--next` option to specify a boundary:

 ```shell
 curl --location http://example.com/1 --next